 How do we deal with this uncertainty?
 Before answering this question, let’s explore some different types of future uncertainty.

-The fact that our collective financial future is uncertain should surprise exactly none of you.
-Oh, we can plan and project to our heart’s content but, as 2001 and 2008 have shown us, the global economy may have something else in mind for our retirement accounts.
+our retirement accounts.
 We can take advantage of temporary dips in the market—tax-loss harvesting and rebalancing, for example—but no one really enjoys tax-loss harvesting enough to hope for a financial crisis, do they?

 A costly lawsuit, a desperate family member, an unexpected hospital bill—there seems no end to the ways we and our Benjamins might part.
 That’s what emergency funds are for, right?
 Although the financially savvy may be prepared to absorb unexpected expenses, they nonetheless present road bumps along the path toward a stable financial future.